AnonymerNiklasistanonym/ManjaroKdeInstallRoutine/README.md

    After installing the driver other programs should be able to find the connected printers.

+10. Configure Virtual Desktops

+   In the system settings under the section *Virtual Desktops* you can configure the layout (rows/columns), number and switch animation of desktops.

+   You can also set custom keyboard shortcuts for easy switching between the desktops.
+   For that you search in the system settings for *Shortcuts* and then go to the section *KWin*.

+   When you for example set up 1 row with 3 columns and you want some keybindings to go easily to the next/previous desktop you can set:

+   - *Switch to next Desktop*: `Ctrl` + `Alt` + `Left Arrow`
+   - *Switch to previous Desktop*: `Ctrl` + `Alt` + `Right Arrow`

 ## 8. Install programs

 ### Printing